Shake Me Down: Composition

 The song features Cage the Elephant percussionist Jared Champion playing on a set of toy drums.
 The guitar riff was borrowed from a song that bassist Daniel Tichenor's father had written and the bass line was inspired by the Shins.
 The song is Matthew Shultz singing about life's many depressing aspects in the verses, while the chorus is a short burst of optimism.
 The song features quiet verses broken by loud drum interludes.

 Music video

 In the music video, directed by Isaac Rentz, a middle-aged jogger relives vivid memories of his life through a surreal, nostalgic journey.
 At the end of the video, the man sees his deceased friends and family members, including his wife.
 The video then shows that the man was dreaming the entire time, and died in his sleep.
 As his wife cries by his side, the video fades with a blurred view of the man standing next to the shore at a beach.
 Singer Matthew Shultz is occasionally seen singing in a tent in the man's childhood hideout, while the rest of the band plays through various cut scenes.
 The music video achieved critical acclaim, and garnered a nomination for Best Rock Video at the 2011 MTV Video Music Awards.

+Reception

+Tikicobra of Sputnikmusic wrote that the song "is significantly less sarcastic" compared to other songs on the album adding it "features a great opening.
+And the way it picks up, just so that it can slow down abruptly and then pick up again at the end, is fantastic."
+The Guardian described the song as a "turbulent daydream” whilst Rolling Stone wrote the song is a "all dreamy Beatlesque psychedelia."